Fort Worth Property Division Attorneys

 One of the primary reasons people spend their lives working is to ensure a comfortable retirement.
 This is often a shared goal between spouses as they work to build a high quality of life together.
 But what happens to those retirement dreams when a couple decides to divorce?
 If divorce is on the horizon, it is crucial to speak to a knowledgeable family law attorney about your situation.

-At the Law Office of Mark M. Childress, PLLC, we assist men and women in Fort Worth and surrounding Texas communities who wish to preserve their dream of retirement.
+At the Law Offices of Mark M. Childress, PLLC, we assist men and women in Fort Worth and surrounding Texas communities who wish to preserve their dream of retirement.
 We combine tremendous knowledge and resources with a unique brand of attentive service that truly sets us apart.
 Our team will not rest until we achieve a result that maximizes your post-divorce retirement assets.

 From working with financial experts to make sure your retirement assets are properly valued to finding creative solutions that reflect your unique goals, we will go the extra mile to make sure you enter the post-divorce phase of your life with confidence.